 In all stages of the disease, patients and their families receive extensive information and education.

 The Advanced Heart Failure and Transplant program is a multidisciplinary effort that involves a diverse range of healthcare professionals.

-These include highly skilled physicians, including cardiologists, cardiac surgeons, and intensive care doctors; as well as a caregivers such as nurse coordinators, nurse educators, pharmacotherapy specialists, case managers, dieticians, and physical therapists.
+These include highly skilled physicians, including cardiologists, cardiac surgeons, and intensive care physicians; as well other caregivers such as nurse coordinators, nurse educators, pharmacotherapy specialists, case managers, dieticians, and physical therapists.